 Development Review Permit issued – Spring 2021

-Project Bidding and Council Action – Summer 2021
+Rebid of Project and Council Action –Fall 2021

-Anticipated closure of Pro-Shop and Tennis Courts – Summer 2021
+Anticipated closure of Pro-Shop and Tennis Courts – Winter 2021

-Anticipated Tennis Court Facility Opening – Summer/ Fall 2022
+Anticipated Tennis Court Facility Opening – Fall 2022

 Please note that as in any construction project, schedules are projected as accurately as possible, but all dates are subject to change due to the nature of construction and weather.